TomKowalczyk/COMP4Coursework/Evaluation/evaluation.md

 Be sure to evidence your statements carefully.

 ##Improvements
-Finally you you provide **several suggestions** for future improvement to the system.
+Finally you provide **several suggestions** for future improvement to the system.
 These need not be based on your abilities as a programmer.
 Your suggestions should go beyong saying "finish the objectives I didn’t have time for".
 For instance, what else would you add to version 2.0 of your system?

 Be sure to explain how some of your suggestions are related to user feedback.